US Pentagon chief speaks for 1st time to Chinese counterpart | Politics

 In Wednesday's phone call, Austin echoed Biden's messages on the importance of managing US-Chinese strategic competition, including in the nuclear, space and cyber arenas, and improving crisis communications between the global powers, the senior defense official said.

-American officials have expressed concern at the prospect of an Moscow-Beijing alliance of authoritarian states.
-In February, Xi and Russian President Vladimir Putin declared that the friendship between their counties “has no limits”, although it remains to be seen whether the subsequent Russian invasion of Ukraine has cooled Xi's interest in closer ties.
+American officials have expressed concern at the prospect of a Moscow-Beijing alliance of authoritarian states.
+In February, Xi and Russian President Vladimir Putin declared that the friendship between their counties "has no limits," although it remains to be seen whether the subsequent Russian invasion of Ukraine has cooled Xi's interest in closer ties.

 The Biden administration's first high-level meeting with Chinese officials came in March 2021 when Secretary of State Anton Blinken and Biden's national security adviser, Jake Sullivan, met in Anchorage, Alaska, with their Chinese counterparts, who surprised their American hosts by complaining about a litany of issues.